 In view of the worldwide Covid-19 outbreak, the ensuing uncertainty about the safety of lecturers and students, and the restricted possiblities for the organisers, it has become clear that it would be impossible to organise the Advanced Course on Petri Nets as a live event in September.
-With deep regret the Scientific and Organizing Committees, in consultation with the PN Steering Committee, have decided to postpone the Advanced Course on Petri Nets until the spring of 2021.
+With deep regret the Scientific and Organizing Committees, in consultation with the PN Steering Committee, have decided to postpone the Advanced Course on Petri Nets until the fall of 2022.

 The Advanced Course on Petri Nets will be hosted on September 6-11, 2020,

 at the Faculty of Mathematics and Computer Science of Nicolaus Copernicus University,

 Petri nets are the first formal model for distributed systems, and they are still up-to-date and unrivalled.
 After more than half a century of development, the field has been deepened theoretically and Petri nets are used to model and analyse all kind of real-life distributed systems with the support of a plethora of algorithmic techniques and tools.